 Did you know that makeup dates back to the ancient Egyptians?
-Women throughout history have used different types of makeup to make them look even more beautiful and reflect their culture.
+Throughout history, women have used different types of makeup to make them look even more beautiful and reflect their culture.
 But there were also some weird trends and fashion during history that will surprise you.
 Here is the first part of the evolution of women’s makeup throughout the ages, from ancient Egyptians to the Elizabethan Era.

 The ancient Egyptians were really into skincare.
 They would make sure their skin was always hydrated and protected from the hard-Egyptian sun.
 Green and blue eye shadow was popular among women and men, and they made it from a copper and lead ore mixture.

-The Egyptians were known to wear various bright-colored lipsticks to show off their social status.
-Kohl, a mixture of metal, soot, and animal fat, was used to line their eyes.
+The Egyptians wore various bright-colored lipsticks to show off their social status.
+Kohl, a mixture of metal, soot, and animal fat, lined their eyes.
 Even to this day, their makeup still looks cool.
-And this was the first time when women started carrying makeup to parties in cool makeup boxes.
+This was the first time when women started carrying makeup in cool makeup boxes to parties.

 Between 4,000 and 500 BC, makeup started to become popular all over the world.
 From the development of henna in India to the Chinese using beeswax and gelatin for their nails, makeup was becoming a real hit among the social elite.